 If you have any concerns about including fruits or vegetables in your dog’s diet, or if you suspect that your dog might have an allergic reaction to a fruit or a vegetable, you should consult your veterinarian for advice immediately.

 Here at Bug Bakes, we offer highly-nutritional, ethically-sourced, cold-pressed insect dog food which contains all the proteins and nutrients your dog needs.
-Don’t miss out on the chance to give it a try and grab your taster pack today!
+Don’t miss out on the chance to give it a try and start your 10-day trial today!
 Alternatively, check out our quiz if you want to find out what the best plan for your dog is.